rakseli/redpajama-v2-processing/README.md

 - Idea is to process each crawl per language
 - These steps should be combined into one pipeline
 - `minhashlsh.py` contains building blocks for almost all other modules, it can be used as reference
+1. Create directory structure
+- Run `get_urls.sh`

-1. Download data needed for one crawl TODO
+2. Download data needed for one crawl
     -  Dowload data connected to one crawl and save into format below
     ```
     ── full_data